h-gj/oss-client/README.md

-### A Simple AliYun OSS Client for Saving Your File Stuffs.
+### A Simple AliYun OSS Client For Saving Your File Stuffs.

 ### Tech Stack
 Frontend: React